hww/unity-style-guide-and-pipeline/README.md

 ## 🚀 Key Benefits & Analytical Approach

+* **Analytical Blueprint:** Master the core principles laid out here to use them directly, or engineer your own custom pipeline tailored to your game's unique needs.
+This guide teaches you to build systems based on rigorous logic and analytics, not random choices.
 * **Data-Driven Architecture:** Developed by analyzing common pipeline bottlenecks in production, not personal aesthetic preferences.
 * **Commercial Validation:** Proven to minimize onboarding time and automated build failures in multiple shipped commercial titles.
-* **Engine Agnostic Core:** While optimized for Unity's meta-file system, the underlying organizational logic seamlessly translates to Unreal Engine or Godot.
+* **Engine Agnostic Core:** While optimized for Unity's meta-file system, the underlying organizational logic seamlessly translates to Unreal Engine, Godot, or proprietary tech.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.